yyc/blog/_posts/2016-08-30-seminar-critique.md

 However, that also makes me inclined to lump Prisma with Hipstamatic, because they function well as proofs-of-concept of an image enhancement/manipulation technology, but without a core social feature that aids in user retention.
 Much of their appeal lies in their novelty and creation of interesting images, rather than in any long-term value to the user.

-This can be contrasted with Snapchat and Instagram, which have communication as their primary feature, and image manipulation as addons.
-In this way, they leverage on network effects to retain users while having an easy way (i.e. introducing new filters) to continuously provide new experiences to users.
+This can be contrasted with Snapchat and Instagram, which function primarily as communicative tools, and secondarily as image-enhancing tools.
+In this way, they leverage on social network effects to retain users while having an easy way (i.e. new filters) to continuously provide new experiences to users.

+### Conclusion

+If Prisma is to have a goal to eventually become a social platform (disclaimer: which it might not be), it might be prudent for it to take these factors into account.
+That said, Instagram has a huge advantage in the image-sharing space, and it may be an unwise use of resources to attempt to enter that space.
+Perhaps, as group 5 suggests, Prisma might find it more promising to develop innovative applications for their algorithm, such as in delivering Virtual Reality experiences, or in enhancing videos that previously had to be hand-drawn.